frank-ang/amplify-react-tutorial/README.md

 The hosted website should now be online.

+## 5. Implement app restructuring.

-## 5. Scale the app with navigation.
+Restructure the app with navigation and router into sub-components.

 1. Install react bootstrap and router
 ```